jamie-allen/chariot_day_2012/cpu_caches/presentation/preso/presentation.md

 !SLIDE transition=fade
 # DRAM
-.notes Reading contiguous memory is faster than random access due to how you read - you get one line buffer at a time from each of the memory banks, 33% slower.
+.notes One transistor, one capacitor.
+Reading contiguous memory is faster than random access due to how you read - you get one line buffer at a time from each of the memory banks, 33% slower.
 240 cycles to get data from here.

 * Very dense, only 2 pieces of circuitry per datum
 * Refresh is just another read operation where the result is discarded & blocks access